harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 If you include both, or only the header, and the record isn't found, a new Agent record will be created.
 The header string will be used as the **family_name** if it's a Family Agent, and the **primary_name**
 otherwise.

-If you enter the header string *without* the ID, the ingester will try to do an **exact match** against the header; if it finds more than one match (for example, if the database contains two agents with identical headers, but different sources):
+If you enter the header string *without* the ID, the Ingester will try to do an **exact match** against the header; if it finds more than one match (for example, if the database contains two agents with identical headers, but different sources):

-  * The ingester will create a **new** agent (with publish=false) containing the header with ' DISAMBIGUATE ME!' appended to it.
+  * The Ingester will create a **new** agent (with publish=false) containing the header with ' DISAMBIGUATE ME!' appended to it.
 For example, given a person agent with a header of 'George Washington', a new person agent would be created with a primary name of 'George Washington DISAMBIGUATE ME!'.
   * After ingest, you can  use the *merge* functionality to resolve the ambiguities.

 If you enter a Record ID and **not** the header string, and that ID is not found, a new Agent record will be created with the name "PLACEHOLDER FOR *{agent type}* ID *{ id number}* NOT FOUND", so that you may easily find that record later and edit/merge it.
 In this case, the new Agent would be marked publish=false.
 When you correct the record, change publish to true if appropriate.